 Report coverage |

-This report forecasts revenue growth at country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2014 to 2025.
-For this study, Grand View Research has segmented the U.S. hospital & nursing home probiotics market report based on channel and function
+This report forecasts revenue growth at the country level and provides an analysis of the latest industry trends in each of the sub-segments from 2018 to 2030.
+For this study, Grand View Research has segmented the U.S. hospital and nursing home probiotics market report based on channel and function:

 Hospital